Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 every morning means - another night.
-FUBAR is the correct terminology im almost positive it is the actual perfect definition for this situation.
+FUBAR is the correct terminology im almost positive it is the actual perfect definition for this situation.  (not the below paragraphs, where im "living")

 i did make 1 mistake id like to tell her, she will not see this, but id like her to know i told one women she was gorgous when i thought you hated my guts beyond meausure - not a single excuse... confused or not, i did felt bad, and i was wrong to. idk.